phaverty/RLEVectors.jl/README.md

 ### Standard vector operations

-`RleVector`s can be treated as standard Vectors for arithmetic and collection operations.
+`RLEVector`s can be treated as standard Vectors for arithmetic and collection operations.
 In many cases these operations are more efficient than operations on a standard vector.

-- `x = RleVector([4,5,6],[3,6,9])`
+- `x = RLEVector([4,5,6],[3,6,9])`
 - `x[2]`
 - `x[7:9] = 10`
 - `push!(x,6)`